 Disabled People’s Commission

-The commission's vision is that we set in place a new way of doing things that sees disabled residents, councillors and officers and other organisations in the borough working together in a way that values and respects the rights of local disabled people.
+The commission's vision was that we set in place a new way of doing things that saw Disabled residents, councillors and officers and other organisations in the borough working together in a way that values and respects the rights of local Disabled people.

-The commission will take a social model of disability approach to its work with a commitment to inclusivity and accessibility.
+The commission took a social model of disability approach to its work with a commitment to inclusivity and accessibility.

-The commission will be guided in its work by the UN Convention on the Rights of Persons with Disabilities.
+The commission was guided in its work by the UN Convention on the Rights of Persons with Disabilities (UNCRPD).

 Stage 1: A review of relevant information

-Review studies on the experience of disabled people in London and elsewhere in the UK, particularly looking at new ways of working together (co-production).
+Reviewed studies on the experience of Disabled people in London and elsewhere in the UK, particularly looking at new ways of working together (co-production).

 Stage 2: Speaking to local people

-Talk to disabled residents and users of local services about their experiences of living in Hammersmith & Fulham, their quality of life and how they are involved in making decisions.
-There will also be a disabled residents' survey.
+Talked to Disabled residents and users of local services about their experiences of living in Hammersmith & Fulham, their quality of life and how they are involved in making decisions.
+There was a Disabled residents' survey.

 Stage 3: Public events and hearings

-Invite disabled people to share their experiences and discuss possible solutions to problems at a series of public events in April/ May 2017 and at commission meetings.
+The commission invited Disabled people to share their experiences and discuss possible solutions to barriers to Disabled people's lives at a series of public events in April/ May/October 2017 and at commission meetings.

 Stage 4: A final report

-The commission will produce a report of its findings and recommendations for action by the council and other local organisations.
-There may be recommendations for central government and the Greater London Authority (GLA).
+The commission produced a report of its findings and recommendations for action by the council and other local organisations.

-The final report will be sent to the Cabinet Member for Social Inclusion, the Cabinet Member for Adult Social Care and to the Health, Adult Social Care and Social Inclusion Policy and Accountability Committee.
+The final report was sent to the Cabinet Member for Social Inclusion, the Cabinet Member for Adult Social Care and to the Health, Adult Social Care and Social Inclusion Policy and Accountability Committee.

-Running alongside the four stages of the commission’s work, we want to start working on developing policy together, such as in housing, which will help us see what we can achieve.
+Running alongside the four stages of the commission’s work, we started to work on developing policy together, such as in housing, which will help us see what we can achieve.

-All appointed commissioners have self-identified as disabled people and reflect a wide age range of local residents.
+All appointed commissioners, self-identified as Disabled people and reflected a wide age range of local residents.

-In order to ensure a diverse range of commissioners are selected there were a minimum of eight seats on the commission.
-To ensure that meetings are manageable and that the commission remains focussed on its work, the maximum number of seats on the commission is twelve.
+In order to ensure a diverse range of commissioners were selected there were a minimum of eight seats on the commission.
+To ensure that meetings were manageable and that the commission remained focussed on its work, the maximum number of seats on the commission was twelve.
+Ten commissioners were appointed.